Yash08official/Java-Course-Updated-2024-/Naming_Convention/readme.md

 <li>Methods</li>
 Now if we do look closer a method is supposed to do something that it does contains in its body henceforth it should be a verb.
 <li>Constants</li>
-As the name suggests it should look like as we read it looks like it is fixed for examples PI, MAX_INT, MIN_INT, etc. as follows.
+As the name suggests it should look like as we read it looks like it is fixed for examples PI, MAX_INT, MIN_INT, etc. as follows :
 </ul>

 <h2>Naming Conventions in Java  </h2>